ShenLiuuuu/ID2223/ML_Proj/readme.md

 3. Use `mergeData.ipynb` for data analysis and model training.
 4. Run `XgisTruePredict.ipynb` to test the prediction model under specific conditions.
 5. Configure Github Action and periodical run `dailyDataPipeline.py` to automatically download and process daily data.
+6. Configure Github Action and periodical run `schedule_train.ipynb` to automatically train the predictive model using updated data.
-6. Run `interaction.ipynb` or visit the hosted Gradio link 'https://5db16d37b0788dbf2e.gradio.live' to access the interative interface.
+7. Run `interaction.ipynb` or visit the hosted Gradio link 'https://5db16d37b0788dbf2e.gradio.live' to access the interative interface.

 ---